 This page provides curated access to some 300 project documents spanning four years of research activities (2013-17) for our critical edition of Livingstone’s 1870 Field Diary and select 1870-71 manuscripts.

 Research for our critical edition of Livingstone's 1870 Field Diary and select 1870-71 manuscripts has resulted in the production of a considerable amount of supporting documentation.
 This documentation encompasses all aspects of the project and, as a whole, offers an intimate glimpse into project development.
 The documentation takes a variety of forms, from emails among project team members, grant application files, project plans, and spreadsheets of processing objectives, to meeting and research notes, test images, metadata-addition scripts, and PowerPoint presentations.
-Altogether, we provide curated access to some 300 project documents (broadly defined) spanning three years of research activities (2013-16) among an internationally distributed team of collaborators and supporting institutions.
+Altogether, we provide curated access to some 300 project documents (broadly defined) spanning four years of research activities (2013-17) among an internationally distributed team of collaborators and supporting institutions.

 A processed spectral image of a two-page spread from the 10 March 1870 'Retrospect' (Livingstone 1870a:).
 Copyright National Library of Scotland.
 Creative Commons Attribution-NonCommercial 3.0 Unported.
 The kaleidoscopic colors foreground and differentiate the wide range of substances that have left traces on the manuscript's pages over its 145-year history.